bohnertchris/experience-manager-htl.en/help/using/getting-started.md

 # Getting Started with HTL {#getting-started-with-htl}

-The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML in AEM.
+The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) is the preferred and recommended server-side template system for HTML in AEM.
+It takes the place of JSP (JavaServer Pages) as used in previous versions of AEM.

 >[!NOTE]
 >
 >To run most examples provided on this page, a live execution environment called the [Read Eval Print Loop](https://github.com/Adobe-Marketing-Cloud/aem-htl-repl) can be used.
->
->The AEM Community has generated a series of [articles, videos and webinars](related-community-articles.md) related to using HTL.

 ## HTL over JSP {#htl-over-jsp}